F5Networks/f5-azure-arm-templates-v2/examples/modules/dag/README.md

 ## Introduction

-This template creates various cloud resources to get traffic to BIG-IP solutions, including; Public IPs (for accessing management and dataplane/VIP addresses), load balancers (for example, a standard sku external load balancer and/or a standard SKU internal load balancer) to distribute or disaggregate traffic, and network security groups, etc.
+This template creates various cloud resources to get traffic to BIG-IP solutions, including; Public IPs (for accessing management and dataplane/VIP addresses), load balancers (for example, a standard SKU external load balancer and/or a standard SKU internal load balancer) to distribute or disaggregate traffic, and network security groups, etc.

 ## Prerequisites